 Students are expected to remain in residence for the whole of the academic year.
-Any student who withdraws from residence during the academic year will be held responsible for their residence fees for the full academic year or until a replacement acceptable to the college is found.
-It is the sole responsibility of the withdrawing student to find the replacement.
-An additional administrative fee of \$175 will be levied in the case of early withdrawal from an assigned room.
+Any student who withdraws from residence during the academic year will be held responsible for their residence fees for the full academic year or until a replacement, acceptable to the College, is found.
+It is the sole responsibility of the withdrawing student to find his or her own replacement.
+An additional administrative fee of \$175.00 will be levied in the case of early withdrawal from an assigned room.
 Students withdrawing from the University who receive a tuition fee refund on compassionate or medical grounds may be released from their residence fee obligation at the discretion of the Dean of Residence.
-In these cases, students must provide documentation from physicians or mental health professionals by the end of the academic year.
+In these cases, students must provide documentation from physicians or mental health professionals